-Maximum Number (or

-Total Number of Appropriate U.S.

-Shares (or Units) dollar Value) of Shares

-Total Average Purchased as (or

-Number of Price Part of Publicly Units) that May Yet

-BD Units Paid per Announced Plans Be Purchased Under

-Period Purchased BD Units or Programs the Plans or Programs

-April 2014 517,855 Ps.
-111.99
+Total Number of Maximum Number (or Shares (or Units) Appropriate U.S. Total Average Purchased as dollar Value) of Shares Number of Price Part of Publicly (or Units) that May Yet BD Units Paid per Announced Plans Be Purchased Under Period Purchased BD Units or Programs the Plans or Programs April 2014 517,855 Ps.
+111.99 /